6 reasons to go dry this February!

 4. You’ll experience other healthy changes too!
 Like what?

 Well, curbing your alcohol intake can lead to health benefits galore – both mentally and physically!
-Each year participants in Dry Feb report back with amazing results, like better sleeping, increased energy levels and even weight loss.
+Each year participants in Dry Feb report back with amazing results, like general sense of well-being, better quality of sleeping and even increased energy levels.

 5. Not only will your improve your health, you’ll improve the health of your bank account, too!